pcmart03/FSND-P4-Conference-app/README.md

 2. **getSessionByStartTime** This querries filters by Session.date and Session.startTime to return sessions begining at a specific time.
 It would be useful for an attendee looking to fill a whole in his or her schedule.

 ### Query Related Problem Solution
-Currently Data store does not allow more than one inequality filter at a time, so attemping something like `.filter(ndb.AND(Session.typeOfSession != 'workshop', session.startTime < 1900))` would return an exception.
+Currently Data store does not allow more than one inequality filter at a time unless they are on the same field, so attemping something like `.filter(ndb.AND(Session.typeOfSession != 'workshop', session.startTime < 1900))` would return an exception.
 In order to perform this querry, I first peformed a query that returned all sessions starting before 7.
 Then I iterated over the results of the query, and pushed all non-workshop querries to a list called filtered_session.
 You can see my implementation under the endpoint **getEarlyNonWorkshops()**